gracechuan2/WGEN/README.md

  ## Quick Start
  1. Set repository WGEN as directory
+ 1. Place the above input files in the "Inputs" folder of the repository
  1. Open "wgen.py"
  1. In section 1, fill in the variables listed
     1. input_mns_sds = name of the excel file that holds the input values for means and sds (make sure to type in with quotation marks and add file extension *.xls* 'string')